interledgerjs/five-bells-condition/docs/spec.md

 ### Condition

 ```
-CONDITION =
-  VARUINT BITMASK = 2
-  UINT256 HASH
-  VARUINT MAX_FULLFILLMENT_LENGTH

 HASH = SHA256(
   SHA256("https://w3.org/2016/02/xxx-xxx.html#rsa-sha-256")
   VARUINT BITMASK = 2
-  VARSTR MODULUS
+  VARBYTES MODULUS
-  VARSTR MESSAGE_PREFIX
+  VARBYTES MESSAGE_ID
+  VARBYTES FIXED_MESSAGE_PREFIX
+  VARUINT MAX_SUFFIX_LENGTH
 )
 ```

 ### Fulfillment

 ```
-FULFILLMENT =
-  VARUINT BITMASK = 2
+FULFILLMENT_PAYLOAD =
-  VARSTR MODULUS
+  VARBYTES MODULUS
-  VARSTR MESSAGE_PREFIX
-  VARSTR MESSAGE
-  UINT8[LENGTH(MODULUS)] SIGNATURE
+  VARBYTES MESSAGE_ID
+  VARBYTES FIXED_MESSAGE_PREFIX
-  VARUINT BYTES_UNUSED
+  VARUINT MAX_SUFFIX_LENGTH
+  VARBYTES DYNAMIC_MESSAGE_SUFFIX
+  VARBYTES SIGNATURE
 ```

 The `SIGNATURE` must have the exact same number of octets as the `MODULUS`.

-The `BYTES_UNUSED` field is used to determine the `MAX_FULFILLMENT_LENGTH`.
-It denotes the number of bytes that the fulfillment is below the `MAX_FULFILLMENT_LENGTH`, not counting the BYTES_UNUSED field's own length.
+So theoretically we could omit the length prefix for the `SIGNATURE` field.
+But for consistency, we include the length prefix.
+Implementations MUST verify that the `SIGNATURE` and `MODULUS` are of the same length.

+The `MAX_SUFFIX_LENGTH` is included to provide a maximum length `DYNAMIC_MESSAGE_SUFFIX` even if the actual message suffix length is different.
+This value is also used to calculate the `MAX_FULFILLMENT_LENGTH` in the condition.

+The `MESSAGE_ID` represents an identifier for the message.
+All messages in a cryptocondition that have a common identifier must match, otherwise the condition is invalid.
+Implementations may return messages as a map of `MESSAGE_ID` => `MESSAGE` pairs.

+The message to be signed is the concatenation of the `FIXED_MESSAGE_PREFIX` and `DYNAMIC_MESSAGE_SUFFIX`.

 ### Implementation